Global Payments (GPN) Q3 2017 Results - Earnings Call Transcript

 Cameron M. Bready - Global Payments, Inc.

 Yes, Jeff, it's Cameron.
-I'll just add we're obviously delighted with the performance we've seen in Canada over the course of last year, to David's point.
+I'll just add, we're obviously delighted with the performance we've seen in Canada over the course of the last year, to David's point.
 The performance in mid-single-digit local currency growth is obviously above our expectation for that business, as David highlighted.
-Some of that I think is our ability to sell different solutions, differentiated product on the margin; some of it is an economic environment that is probably one of the better ones we've seen in Canada over the course of the last several years.
-I think Q2 GDP growth was in the 3.75% range, which is very high for that market, and that's been a nice tailwind for our businesses because our growth always starts with what's the underlying rate of GDP growth in the individual market in which we're operating.
+Some of that, I think, is our ability to sell different solutions, differentiated product, on the margin; some of it is an economic environment that is probably one of the better ones we've seen in Canada over the course of the last several years.
+I think Q2 GDP growth was in the 3.75% range, which is very high for that market, and that's been a nice tailwind for our business, because our growth always starts with, what's the underlying rate of GDP growth in the individual market in which we're operating.

-I'd say as we look out for that business, our target remains low single-digit in local currency.
-Obviously as it relates to all of our targets, our expectation and hope is that we can exceed those.
-But I think a very realistic target for that business over the course of time remains low-single digit in local currency, and that's appropriate just given in particular the history in that market.
-I think it's a little premature to suggest that the fundamental growth rates in Canada are going to be different over the medium-term.
+I'd say, as we look out for that business, our target remains low single-digit in local currency.
+Obviously, as it relates to all of our targets, our expectation and hope is that we can exceed those.
+But I think a very realistic target for that business over the course of time remains low-single digit in local currency, and that's appropriate, just given, in particular, the history in that market.
+I think it's a little premature to suggest that fundamental growth rates in Canada are going to be different over the medium-term.

 Jeff Cantwell - Guggenheim Securities LLC